dksdev01/cloudflare/docs/enterprise_setup.md

-## Getting Started (Experimental Cache Tag Support: Enterprise Tier ONLY)
+# Getting Started (Experimental Cache Tag Support: Enterprise Tier ONLY)

-- `drush dl cloudflare purge ctools --yes`
--  From the root of your site run install composer dependencies:
-   `composer require d8-contrib-modules/cloudflarephpsdk "1.0.0-alpha5"`
+- `composer require drupal/cloudflare drupal/purge`
 - To install: `drush en cloudflare cloudflarepurger purge purge_ui purge_drush purge_queuer_coretags purge_processor_cron --yes`
 - *Note*: If you try to install purge, cloudflare and cloudflare_purger all at once via the UI you will get a one time error on install.
 This is known issue that is impacting other D8 modules.
 See
  [here](https://www.drupal.org/node/1387438)